zyni2001/draft-and-prune/README.md

 Paper (Arxiv): [Draft-and-Prune: Improving the Reliability of Auto-formalization for Logical Reasoning](https://arxiv.org/abs/2603.17233)

-Related work (ICLR 2026: Agents in the wild workshop): [Agentified Assessment of Logical Reasoning Agents](https://arxiv.org/abs/2603.02788): an assessor agent runs the benchmark loop so evaluation stays reproducible through symbolic failures; the system under test only needs a standard A2A interface.
+Related work (ICLR 2026: Agents in the wild workshop): [Agentified Assessment of Logical Reasoning Agents](https://openreview.net/forum?id=LAmfBVlm7b): an assessor agent runs the benchmark loop so evaluation stays reproducible through symbolic failures; the system under test only needs a standard A2A interface.

-Cleaned benchmarks we released: We also fixed and republished two widely used logical-reasoning benchmark — **[FOLIO](https://huggingface.co/datasets/yfxiao/folio-refined)** and **[AR-LSAT](https://huggingface.co/datasets/anonymous-ar-lsat/ar-lsat-fixed-229)**.
+Benchmarks we released: We fixed and republished two widely used logical-reasoning benchmark — **[FOLIO](https://huggingface.co/datasets/yfxiao/folio-refined)** and **[AR-LSAT](https://huggingface.co/datasets/anonymous-ar-lsat/ar-lsat-fixed-229)**.

-Leaderboard: A live leaderboard for comparing frontier models on formal logical reasoning benchmarks such as AR-LSAT and ProverQA Hard under a unified zero-shot adaptive-agent protocol.: https://zyni2001.github.io/draft-and-prune/
+Leaderboard: A live leaderboard for comparing frontier models on formal logical reasoning benchmarks such as AR-LSAT and ProverQA Hard under a unified zero-shot adaptive-agent protocol: https://zyni2001.github.io/draft-and-prune/

 ## Results preview (AR-LSAT)